pozi/PoziConnect/docs/m1s/precise-addressing.md

 #### For spatial sources (eg, TAB, SHP):

 Pozi Connect will obtain the coordinates from the spatial point object itself.
 Councils do not have to populate coordinates manually.
-The coordinates will be extracted in the pre-determined coordinate system, and rounded to the nearest metre in each axis.
+The coordinates will be extracted in the pre-determined coordinate system, and rounded to the nearest metre along each axis.

 ## Pozi Connect Configuration